KuldeepSinh/YAMS/README.md

 λAMS
 ====

-Yet Another MQTT Server (in Erlang): At present YAMS is in its very early stage.
+Yet Another MQTT Server (in Erlang):

+At present YAMS is in its very early stage.
 But the idea is to learn Erlang/OTP while doing it.
 First make it work and follow it by Writing beautiful Erlnag code.
-Other important goal is to meet the technical challenges of making YAMS handle millions of concurrent TCP connections.
+Other inspiration behind developing YAMS is to meet the technical challenges of handling millions of concurrent TCP connections.
 Of course for that to make possible, I look upwards to the awsome Erlang community to get mentored and inspired!!!

 Reference: